 "In terms of diet, try small and frequent meals rather than large meals, especially a meal that's high in fat.
 Eat at regular times that your body is used to," explains Valdez.
 "For example, if you're used to waking up at 5 a.m. to eat breakfast, don't start skipping breakfast or start eating at 8 a.m."

-"Continue eating a high-fibre diet," suggests Valdez.
+"Continue eating a high-fiber diet," suggests Valdez.
 "If you're not used to having a high-fiber diet, start slow and then comfortably increase your way up to the recommended 25 grams of protein for women or 38 grams of fiber for men for ages 18 to 50 years of age.
-For more simplicity, for every 1000 calories, have 14 grams of fibre."
+For more simplicity, for every 1000 calories, have 14 grams of fiber."

 An Example Diet for IBS

-Valdez highly recommends following the Low FODMAP Diet, developed here in Australia, to manage IBS:
+Valdez highly recommends following the Low FODMAP Diet, developed in Australia, to manage IBS:

 Mostly found in fruits whose absorption is increased by glucose.
 Note: Not all fruits are made equal.
 Those containing equal amounts of glucose and fructose may be more easily absorbed, versus high-fructose fruits such as apples, pears, cherries, mangoes, sugar snap peas, and watermelon.
 Other products, such as honey and agave nectar, should be avoided, as well as high-fructose corn syrup.